is an indie twin-stick Shoot 'em Up

 - When Volume and Weapon Power meters are full and the background visuals get going, it can be very hard to tell what's happening on screen.
 An intentional design decision as it changes with the difficulty and turning down the graphics intensity reduces your point harvest.

 - Certain enemies in the Ultra expansion can mess with your ship.
 Stalkers and Repulsers use gravity beams to either pull your ship in or push it away, potentially into something you shouldn't hit.
-Bosses can potentially have either type on some of their hardpoints.
-There's also an enemy that essentially amounts to a chain of glowing energy balls that if you hit, do not damage you but disable your weaponry momentarily; mines dropped from a Miner can also cripple your ship's ability to use anything.
+Bosses can sometimes have either type on some of their hardpoints.
+There's also an enemy that essentially amounts to a chain of glowing energy balls that, if it touches you, disables your weaponry momentarily; mines dropped from a Miner can also cripple your ship's ability to use anything.

 - Laser Sight: When you see a boss use one, avoid it.
 That's the Tracker Cannon.